-Do you have a solo 401(k)?
-Have you been filing form 5500-EZ each year for the solo 401(k)?
+Do you have a Solo 401(k)?
+Have you been filing form 5500-EZ each year for the Solo 401(k)?
 Are you aware that there is a penalty up to $15,000 per year for failure to file?
-While some solo 401(k)s are exempt from the 5500-EZ filing requirement, we have ran across many solo 401(k) owners who should have filed and who have failed to do so.
+While some Solo 401(k)s are exempt from the 5500-EZ filing requirement, we have ran across many Solo 401(k) owners who should have filed, but have failed to do so.

 Benefits of Solo 401(k)s

-One of the benefits of a solo 401(k) is the ease of administration and control because you can be the 401k trustee and administrator.
-However, as the 401(k) administrator and trustee it is your own responsibility to make the appropriate tax filings.
+One of the benefits of a Solo 401(k) is the ease of administration and control, because you can be the 401(k) trustee and administrator.
+However, as the 401(k) administrator and trustee, it is your own responsibility to make the appropriate tax filings.
 This would include filing any required tax returns for the 401(k).
 Solo 401(k)s with less than $250,000 in assets are exempt and do not need to file a 5500-EZ.
 All plans with assets valued at $250,000 or greater must file a form 5500-EZ annually.
 A tax return is also required for a Solo 401(k) when the plan is terminated, even if the plan assets are below $250,000.
-Recently, more and more Solo 401(k) owners have contacted us because they set up their solo 401(k) online or with some other company and they were never made aware that they are supposed to file a 5500-EZ when their plan assets exceed $250,000.
-Some of these individuals have multiple years in which they should have filed the 5500-EZ but failed to do so.
-The penalties for failing to file a 5500-EZ when it is required can be quite severe, with fees and penalties as high as $15,000 for each late return, plus interest.
+Recently, more and more Solo 401(k) owners have contacted us because they set up their Solo 401(k) online or with some other company, and were never made aware that they are supposed to file a 5500-EZ when their plan assets exceed $250,000.
+Some of these individuals have multiple years in which they should have filed the 5500-EZ, but failed to do so.
+The penalties for failing to file a 5500-EZ when it is required can be quite severe, with fees and penalties as high as $15,000 for each late return plus interest.

 Failure to File Relief